nchenderson/elements-nonpar-stat/05-permutation.Rmd

 * If $S$ has $N$ distinct elements, there are $N!$ possible permutations of $S$.

 ## Permutation Tests for the Two-Sample Problem

+* A permutation test is motivated by the following reasoning.
+    + If there is no real difference between the two groups, there is noting "special" about the difference in means between the two groups.
+    + The difference